SigSubSamples Cheatsheet

 - Each pair rhymes: the signal implies the subtraction.

 Want the full run?
-All fifty-seven are in the newsletter archive.
+All fifty-seven are in the newsletter, alongside every issue since.
 Ready to make your own?
 The fifteen-minute method and a copy-paste AI prompt are at sigsub.show/find-yours.